imronuke/ADPRES/docs/install.md

 ./adpres /home/imronuke/smpl/static/IAEA3Ds
 ```

+If you see `ADPRES EXIT NORMALLY` at the end of terminal output, then congratulations! you have compiled ADPRES.
 For you to be able to execute ADPRES from any folder, you can copy it to `usr/bin` (provided you have an admin privilege)

 ```
 sudo cp adpres /usr/bin